treardon17/react-transition-router/README.md

 #### exitAnimationBegin
 Callback function triggered when the animation of the leaving page begins

+#### exitAnimationFinish
+Callback function triggered when the animation of the leaving page completes

 #### enterAnimationBegin
 Callback function triggered when the animation of the entering page begins

+#### enterAnimationFinish
+Callback function triggered when the animation of the entering page completes

 #### loadAnimationName
 The name of the animation that should occur on page load.
 See `animations` for an example.

+#### serialize
+Boolean determining whether or not the animations should chain one after the other, or happen concurrently.
+Defaults to true so animations will chain.

 #### animations
 An object defining the animations that should happen.
 Every animation object should have a `push` and a `pop` key, which each should contain a `enter` and `exit` key.  `push` events occur when either a new route was pushed to the history, or when the forward button in the browser is clicked.  `pop` events occur when the back button in the browser is clicked.
 The `enter` animation refers to the page entering the screen, and the `exit` animation refers to the page exiting.